What is Student Visa?

-The new Student Visa provides an opportunity to those overseas students who want to achieve a higher academic goal in the UK.
+The new Student Visa offers an opportunity for overseas students aiming to achieve higher academic goals in the UK.
 The government introduced this visa type as a replacement of Tier 4 General Visa on 5th October 2020.

-When you receive an unconditional offer of a place on a course with a licensed student sponsor, they will issue you a Confirmation of Acceptance for Studies (CAS), which has a unique reference number and contains information about the course of study for which it has been issued and the student’s personal details.
+When you receive an unconditional offer of a place on a course from a licensed student sponsor, you will be issued a Confirmation of Acceptance for Studies (CAS), which has a unique reference number and includes details about the course of study and the student’s personal details.
 You need the CAS to apply your Student Visa.

 - route for people over 16 to study in the UK

-- must have an unconditional offer of a place on a course
+- requires an unconditional offer of a place on a course

-- must have sufficient means to pay the course fees
+- requires sufficient means to cover course fees

-- maintenance and English language requirements apply – you may not need to prove you have money to support yourself if you are from a ‘differential evidence requirement’ listed country
+- maintenance and English language requirements apply – you may not need to prove financial support if you are from a ‘differential evidence requirement’ listed country

-- visa duration depends on the length of your course and what study you have already completed
+- visa duration depends on course length and prior completed study

 - no fixed path to settlement but settlement is possible